KANSAS CITY MUSEUM PROJECT

 Assistants – Yana Artemov, Michael Carson, Claire Coffee, Olivia Dobkin, Jessalyn Mailoa, Kiani Simms

-In addition to creating a glass installation reflective of the mission of the Kansas City Museum and Belger Arts, another critical goal of the project was to assemble a diverse group of glass artists, providing them with a creative, educational environment, in which they learn, thrive, and build upon existing skills.
+In addition to creating a glass installation reflective of the mission of the Kansas City Museum and Belger Arts, another critical goal of the project was to assemble a diverse group of glass artists, providing them with a creative, educational environment in which they learn, thrive, and build upon existing skills.

-Images from these events can be found on our Facebook and Instagram pages @belgerarts.
+Additional images from these events can be found on our Facebook and Instagram pages @belgerarts.

 In the News